prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          VIEWCOLLECTIONLINKSECTION

    Description
-         section to show some further links for collectionhandling
+         Section to show some further links for collection handling

 .. container:: table-row